-General Dwight D. Eisenhower commanded the operation, and plans were made to land in Normandy, west of where the German troops and artillery are built up.
+General Dwight D. Eisenhower commanded the operation, and plans were made to land in Normandy, west of where the German troops and artillery were built up.

 The "D" stands for Day.
-D-Day and H-Hour stand for the secret time/day an operation is scheduled to begin.
+D-Day and H-Hour stand for the secret day/time an operation is scheduled to begin.

 Code names for the five beaches where the Allies landed: Utah, Omaha, Gold, Juno, and Sword.

-The date June 5, 1944 was originally chosen for the invasion, but bad weather forced the Allies to postpone one day.
+The date June 5, 1944, was originally chosen for the invasion, but bad weather forced the Allies to postpone a day.

-August 19, 1942 - A raid on the French port of Dieppe that resulted in heavy losses convinces D-Day planners to land on the beaches, so discussions and preparations for an Allied invasion across the English Channel begin.
+August 19, 1942 - A raid on the French port of Dieppe resulting in heavy losses convinces D-Day planners to land on the beaches, so discussions and preparations begin for an Allied invasion across the English Channel.

 1944 - The Germans expect an invasion along the north coast of France, but they do not know where.
 They build up their troops and artillery near Calais, where the English Channel is the narrowest.

-June 5, 1944 - Between 11 pm and 3 am, 13,000 allied paratroopers and gliders carrying heavy equipment leave England to begin the invasion of France by air.
+June 5, 1944 - Allied paratroopers and gliders carrying heavy equipment leave England to begin the invasion of France by air.

-June 6, 1944 - Overnight, a military armada and more than 156,000 troops cross the English Channel.
-Minesweepers go ahead to clear the waters in preparation for the more than 2,300 landing crafts that will be carrying men, vehicles and supplies.
+June 6, 1944 - Overnight, a military armada and more than 160,000 troops cross the English Channel.
+Minesweepers go ahead to clear the waters in preparation for the thousands of landing crafts that will be carrying men, vehicles and supplies.